-Why does ad server deliver above the maximum impression limit?In order to deliver each ad in less than 0.02 seconds, which is extremely fast, our ad serving engine compares the limit/target you set with a cached number that is around 1 to 2 minute-old instead of a real-time number.
-The reason is that getting a real-time impression counter from all ad servers around the world will significantly slow down the ad selection process.
+Why does ad server deliver above the maximum impression limit?In order to select each ad in less than 0.02 seconds, which is extremely fast, our ad serving engine compares the limit/target you set with a cached number that is up to a few minute-old instead of a real-time number.
+The reason is that getting a real-time impression counter from all ad servers around the world to compare on each impression will significantly slow down the ad selection process.
 Therefore, over-delivery can happen when the actual impression number delivered is a little over the specified limit in some cases.
 Commonly, it's within 3% of the specified target/maximum.
 The actual overage amount depends on the actual traffic pattern.
 Some common cases for this issue are described next:

 Low Target/Maximum vs High TrafficIf a target/maximum value is too small (eg: 500 views per day) when comparing to a high actual traffic (eg: more than 500 views per hour), the quota will be reached very quickly.
 Even in these cases, our ad serving engine will stop serving the ad as soon as it determines the limit has been reached.
 The delay is normally within 2 minutes.

 Low Hourly QuotaHourly quota is designed to smooth out delivery evenly during the day.
 It should be used in conjunction with a daily quota.
 Please note that if the hourly quota is small while the available inventory is high, the actual impressions served might be much higher than the quota because of the delay in caching.
 For example, the target is set at 50 impressions/hour while the available inventory for this ad is 5000 impressions/hour.
 The ad will reach its target within the first few minutes or even seconds of the hour.